Feet and Inches Calculator

 5 feet 2 ¾ inches – 3 feet 9 ½ inches = 1 foot 5 ¼ inches

-To multiply and divide feet and inches, it is highly recommended that you use the conversion method.
-That is, convert your values to feet and inches only and perform the calculations in one unit of measurement.
-You can choose to convert to feet or inches, whichever is more convenient for you.
+To multiply and divide feet and inches, it is highly recommended to stick to the conversion method.
+Converting your values entirely into either feet or inches and performing the calculation in a single unit of measurement is much easier and less prone to errors.
+You can choose whichever unit is more convenient for your specific project.

-In the history of human measurement there have been many units based on parts of the human body.
-This is not surprising.
-A tool like an arm or a leg is always with a person.
-It is as hard to lose as a ruler, tape measure, or other measuring instrument.
-Let's look at how our predecessors used their body parts to measure objects throughout the ages.
+Throughout the history of human measurement, numerous units have been based on parts of the human body.
+This should come as no surprise; after all, unlike a ruler, tape measure, or other measuring tool, your arms and hands are always with you.
+Let's look at how our ancestors used their own body parts to measure objects across different eras.

 Finger

-The finger is an ancient unit of measurement that has been used in various cultures, including Ancient Egypt, Mesopotamia, Greece, and Rome, throughout history.
-It is based on the width of a human finger and has fallen out of use in modern times, except for some informal usage in specific fields.
+The finger is an ancient unit of measurement based on the width of an adult human finger.
+It was widely used across various historical cultures, including Ancient Egypt, Mesopotamia, Greece, and Rome.
+While it has largely fallen out of use in modern times, it still sees informal usage in a few specific fields.

-In Ancient Egypt, the finger was a basic subdivision of the cubit and was about 19 mm.
+In Ancient Egypt, the finger served as a basic subdivision of the cubit, measuring roughly 19 mm.

-In modern usage, the finger is usually defined as 3/4 of an inch or 1/16 of a foot, approximately 1.905 cm.
+In modern usage, a finger is generally defined as 3/4 of an inch or 1/16 of a foot (approximately 1.905 cm).

-In English, the term "finger" is still used informally in medicine and related disciplines as a unit of measurement and also in the measurement of distilled spirits.
-A "finger of whiskey" refers to the amount of whiskey that would fill a glass to the level of one finger wrapped around the glass at the bottom.
+In English, the term "finger" is still used informally within medicine and related disciplines.
+It is also famously used when measuring distilled spirits; for example, a "finger of whiskey" refers to the amount of liquid that fills a glass up to the height of one finger wrapped around the base.

 Palm

-The term "palm" can refer to two different units of measurement, one based on the width of the human palm and the other based on the length.
+The term "palm" historically refers to two different units of measurement: one based on the width of the human palm and the other on its length.

-The palm's width has been used in Ancient Egypt, Israel, Greece, and Rome, as well as in medieval England, where it was also known as the handsbreadth.
-In Ancient Egypt, the palm was known as the shesep, typically around 75mm or 3 inches in length.
-The palm was further divided into four fingers, about 19mm or 0.75 inches.
+The palm's width was utilized in Ancient Egypt, Israel, Greece, and Rome, as well as in medieval England, where it was referred to as the "handsbreadth."
+In Ancient Egypt, the palm (known as the shesep) typically measured about 75 mm, or 3 inches.
+This palm was further subdivided into four fingers, each about 19 mm, or 0.75 inches.

-The length of the hand, also known as the Roman "greater palm," was used in medieval Italy and France.
-In Spanish and Portuguese, the palm was known as the "palmo menor" and "palmo de craveira," respectively.
+The length of the hand, also called the Roman "greater palm," was commonly used in medieval Italy and France.
+In Spanish and Portuguese, it was known as the palmo menor and palmo de craveira, respectively.

-In ancient Israel, the palm was known as the tefah, tepah, or topah.
-The palm was divided into four digits.
+In ancient Israel, the palm was called the tefah, tepah, or topah, and was divided into four digits.

-In Ancient Greece, the palm was known as the "palaistē," "dōron," or "daktylodókhmē."
-It made up ¼ of the Greek foot, which varied by region between 27-35cm.
-This gives values for the palm between 6.7-8.8cm, with the Attic palm around 7.4cm.
+In Ancient Greece, the palm was known as the palaistē, dōron, or daktylodókhmē.
+It made up ¼ of a Greek foot, which varied geographically between 27 and 35 cm.
+This resulted in palm lengths ranging from 6.7 to 8.8 cm, with the Attic palm landing right around 7.4 cm.

 Hand

-The standard unit of measurement as an arm is about 4 inches (101.6 mm).
-The hand is commonly used to measure the height of horses in many English-speaking countries, including the United States, Great Britain, Australia, and Canada.
-It was originally based on the width of a human hand.
+Standardized at exactly 4 inches (101.6 mm), the hand was originally based on the width of a human hand.
+Today, the hand is most commonly used to measure the height of horses in many English-speaking nations, including the United States, Great Britain, Australia, and Canada.

-In the United Kingdom, hand size was standardized at four inches by statute of King Henry VIII in 1540.
-However, confusion between the different types of hand measurements persisted, and different values were assigned to the hand and hand width.
-The adoption of the international inch in 1959 standardized the imperial form of this unit.
+In the United Kingdom, the hand was officially standardized at four inches by a statute issued by King Henry VIII in 1540.
+Despite this, confusion between different types of hand measurements persisted for centuries.
+The adoption of the international inch in 1959 finally standardized the imperial form of this unit once and for all.

-This unit is unique in that it uses a division system based on the base of 4, so measurements are expressed in quarters of the hand, which are equal to inches.
+This measurement is unique because it uses a base-4 division system.
+Therefore, fractional measurements are expressed in quarters of a hand, which perfectly correspond to individual inches.

 Cubit

-The cubit was also used in a biblical context.
-It was used to measure structures, including Solomon's temple.
+The cubit was also extensively used in a biblical context to outline the specific architecture of structures, including Solomon's Temple.

-The term "cubitum" comes from the Latin noun "cubitum," meaning elbow.
-A cubit is equal to the distance that can be measured from the tip of the middle finger to the elbow.
+The word "cubit" originates from the Latin noun cubitum, meaning "elbow."
+A cubit historically represents the distance from the tip of the middle finger to the point of the elbow.

-In some cases cubitum was equal to 6 palms or 24 fingers.
-The king's cubit, used by the ancient Egyptians, was divided into 7 palms × 4 fingers, that is, 28 fingers.
-This length usually ranged from 44.4 to 52.92 cm.
-And the length of the ancient Roman cubit was 120 cm (3 feet 11 inches).
+In some contexts, a cubit equaled 6 palms or 24 fingers.
+The royal cubit used by the ancient Egyptians was divided into 7 palms of 4 fingers each, totaling 28 fingers.
+This length generally ranged between 44.4 and 52.92 cm.
+Meanwhile, the ancient Roman cubit was measured at roughly 120 cm (3 feet 11 inches).

 Shaftment

-A shaftment is an ancient unit of measurement that was widely used in medieval England.
-It was defined as 6 inches, which is exactly 152.4 millimeters in modern measurements.
-The unit was based on the width of the fist and outstretched thumb, making it easy to measure the lengths of poles, staves, and other objects by grasping the bottom of the staff and repeating hand-over-hand grips along the length of the staff.
+A shaftment is an ancient measurement of length that saw widespread use in medieval England.
+It was defined as exactly 6 inches, which equates to 152.4 millimeters today.
+The unit was based on the width of a human fist combined with an outstretched thumb.
+This made it incredibly easy to measure poles, staves, and similar objects by gripping the base and repeatedly moving hand-over-hand up the shaft.

-The shaftment was mentioned first time in Anglo-Saxon records as in 910.
-With the introduction of the modern foot in the 12th century, the shaftment was redefined as exactly half a foot, or 6 inches.
-It was also spelled as "schaftmond", "scaeftemunde," and "shathmont."
-The name of the unit came from Old English "sceaft," which means "hand."
+The shaftment first appeared in Anglo-Saxon records around the year 910.
+With the introduction of the modern foot in the 12th century, the shaftment was redefined as exactly half a foot (6 inches).
+Historically spelled as schaftmond, scaeftemunde, and shathmont, the unit's name stems from the Old English word sceaft, meaning "hand."

 Foot

-The foot, represented by the symbol "ft", is a unit of length that is commonly used in both the British imperial and United States customary systems of measurement.
-Historically, the foot was based on the length of the human foot.
-The length of one foot is officially defined as 0.3048 meters, and it is further divided into 12 inches.
+The foot, represented by the symbol "ft", is a fundamental unit of length utilized in both the British imperial system and United States customary units.
+Unsurprisingly, the foot was originally based on the average length of an adult human foot.
+Today, one foot is officially defined as exactly 0.3048 meters and is subdivided into 12 inches.

-The foot has been used as a unit of measurement for a very long time, extending back to such civilizations of the ancient world as Egypt, Greece, and Rome.
-The length of the foot varied depending on the location and era, but it was typically between 250 mm and 335 mm.
-It was generally divided into 12 inches.
+The foot has been relied upon for millennia, tracing back to ancient civilizations like Egypt, Greece, and Rome.
+Historically, its exact length varied by location and era, generally falling between 250 mm and 335 mm, but it was almost always divided into 12 inches.

-The United States is the only one industrialized economy that still uses the international foot and the survey foot instead of the meter in its business, engineering, and standards work.
+Today, the United States is the only industrialized economy that still relies primarily on the international foot and the survey foot over the meter for its commercial, engineering, and standards work.

-The foot is a legal unit of length in the United Kingdom, and most people there use it to measure their height.
+The foot also remains a legal unit of length in the United Kingdom, where it is still the standard way most people measure human height.

 Ell

-An ell is an obsolete unit of measurement that originated in northwestern Europe.
-The word "ell" literally means "arm" and is thought to have been based on the combined length of a person's forearm and extended hand.
-Historically, different forms of the ell existed in various countries, including the Scottish ell (approximately 37 inches or 94 centimeters), the Flemish ell (approximately 27 inches or 68.6 centimeters), and the French ell (approximately 54 inches or 137.2 centimeters).
+An ell is an obsolete unit of measurement originating in northwestern Europe.
+The word "ell" literally translates to "arm" and is believed to have been based on the combined length of a person's forearm and extended hand.
+Different variations of the ell existed across different countries, including the Scottish ell (approx. 37 inches or 94 cm), the Flemish ell (approx. 27 inches or 68.6 cm), and the French ell (approx. 54 inches or 137.2 cm).

-The ell-wand or ellwand was a rod of one ell in length used for official measurements.
-The King Edward I required that every town have one in England.
-Rural churches were also responsible for disseminating uniform measures, as evidenced by the iron ellwand preserved in the entrance of Stånga Church on the Swedish island of Gotland.
+An "ell-wand" (or ellwand) was a physical measuring rod exactly one ell in length used for official standard measurements.
+King Edward I mandated that every town in England possess one.
+Rural churches often served as the local authority for uniform measures, a fact evidenced by an iron ellwand still preserved in the entrance of Stånga Church on the Swedish island of Gotland.

-In England, the ell was usually exactly 45 inches (1.143 meters) long, which is the same as a yard and a quarter.
-It was mostly used in the tailoring business, but no one uses it anymore.
-In 1661, the Scottish ell became a standard unit of measurement.
-But in 1824, an act of parliament called the Weights and Measures Act made English measurements the standard in Scotland.
-This meant that Scottish measures were no longer used.
+In England, the ell was strictly standardized at 45 inches (1.143 meters)—the exact equivalent of a yard and a quarter.
+It was primarily used in the tailoring and textile industries but has since fallen completely out of use.
+In 1661, the Scottish ell became the official standard measurement of Scotland.
+However, the Weights and Measures Act of 1824 made English measurements the standard across the entire UK, rendering Scottish measures obsolete.

 Fathom

-A fathom is used to measure the depth of water.
-It is commonly used in the maritime industry to measure the depth of water in ships and boats.
-It is also used in underwater diving to measure the depth of the dive.
+A fathom is a unit traditionally used to measure water depth.
+It is highly prevalent in the maritime industry for determining water clearance for ships and boats, and is also heavily used in underwater diving to measure dive depths.

-The word fathom comes from the Old English word faeðm, which means a pair of arms that are stretched out.
-At first the fathom was equal to the length of a man's outstretched arms.
-Over time the size changed slightly depending on whether the fathom was based on the admiralty nautical mile or the imperial yard.
+The word "fathom" derives from the Old English word faeðm, which translates to a pair of outstretched arms.
+Originally, a fathom equaled the wingspan of a man's outstretched arms.
+Over the centuries, the precise size shifted slightly depending on whether it was tied to the admiralty nautical mile or the imperial yard.

-In the British Admiralty, a fathom was defined as a thousandth of an imperial nautical mile (6080 ft) or 6.08 feet (1.85 m).
-In practice, the "warship fathom" of exactly 6 feet (1.8 m) was used in Britain and the United States.
+Under the British Admiralty, a fathom was strictly defined as one-thousandth of an imperial nautical mile (6,080 feet), making it 6.08 feet (1.85 m).
+In everyday practical use, however, the "warship fathom" of exactly 6 feet (1.8 m) became the standard in both Britain and the United States.

 Smoot

-Smoot is an unofficial unit of measurement first used in the 1950s by Oliver Smoot, a student of MIT - the Massachusetts Institute of Technology.
-This unit, equal to 5 feet 7 inches (1.7 meters), was originally used to measure the length of the Harvard Bridge connecting Boston and Cambridge, Massachusetts.
+The Smoot is a humorous, unofficial unit of measurement created in the 1950s by Oliver Smoot, an undergraduate student at the Massachusetts Institute of Technology (MIT).
+Equal to precisely 5 feet 7 inches (1.7 meters)—Oliver's exact height—the unit was invented to measure the length of the Harvard Bridge connecting Boston and Cambridge, Massachusetts.

-Smoot became interested in measuring the bridge after he was elected to the Lambda Chi Alpha fraternity, where there was a tradition of measuring the bridge.
-He used his own body as a measuring tool, laying down on the bridge and marking the distance in increments of his own body length.
+Smoot became part of this unique measurement system after joining the Lambda Chi Alpha fraternity, which had an ongoing tradition of mapping the bridge.
+Using his own body as the ruler, Smoot repeatedly lay down on the bridge while his fraternity brothers marked the distance in increments of his body length.